kencochrane/docker-guidebook/docker-guidebook.rst

 inspect
 -------
-Return low-level information on a container/image.
-The command will take 1 or more container or image ids and return all of the information relating to those ids.
+Return low-level information of a container/image.
+The command will take 1 or more containers or image ids and return all of the information relating to those ids.

 Parameters
 ~~~~~~~~~~